miurahr/gdal/BUILDSYSTEM.md

 - GCC on Ubuntu Trusty

-- Clang 4.0 with PLUGIN on Ubuntu Trusty

-- Clang 4.0 with PLUGIN and most drivers on Ubuntu Trusty
+- Clang 5.0 on Ubuntu Trusty

 - Cross compile with mingw-w64 on Ubuntu Trusty